Why do dogs and cats develop acne and how to treat it?

 The underlying condition of dog and cat acne is not fully understood.
 It was believed to be linked to human acne as induced by the body’s hormonal activity; however, recent studies have implied that this is not the case.

-Genetic inheritance, however, is deemed to play a significant role in the apparition of acne in dogs.
+Genetic inheritance, however, plays a significant role in the apparition of acne in dogs.
 Breeds that are known to show a predisposition to zits include :

 • Boxer